-The Master of Strategic Communication at Westminster College is designed to meet the needs of professionals working in the communications industry—public relations, marketing, and advertising.
-The MSC program uses a unique project-based curriculum to develop the expertise and skills you need to lead in the field, without interrupting your career.
+The Master of Strategic Communication at Westminster College is designed to meet the needs of professionals working in the communications industry—public relations, corporate and nonprofit communication, marketing, and advertising.
+The MSC program uses a unique project-based curriculum that ensures you graduate with a portfolio of materials that demonstrates your skills and expertise.

 The program is ideal for self-motivated individuals who want to work with professional clients to solve specific problems, strategically create and implement response plans, and evaluate their personal and team performance.

 Project-based learning engages you in applied-learning assignments that integrate with workplace responsibilities.
 You learn by doing—the most effective way to learn